mars-project/mars/docs/source/distributed/states.rst

 * ``UNSCHEDUED``: the operand is in this state when it is not ready to execute.
 * ``READY``: the operand is in this state when all input chunks are ready.
-When this state is entered, the OperandActor submits the operand to a priority queue for available workers.
+When this state is entered, the OperandActor submits the operand to all workers selected in AssignerActor.
+If the operand is about to run in one of the selected workers, it will respond to the scheduler and the scheduler suspends the operand on other workers and start executing the operand on the requesting worker.
 * ``RUNNING``: the operand is in this state when it is assigned to a worker or already started execution.
 When this state is entered, the OperandActor checks if it has been submitted to the worker.
 If not submitted, the operand